Chaophraya Thammasakmontri: Residence

 Following his marriage to Lady Tawin Salak, the young couple were given a grand new home as a wedding present by the bride's father, Phraya Sriphuripricha, in the Nang Loeng neighbourhood in Pom Prap Sattru Phai district, part of Bangkok's old town.
 The prominent, Western-style Neoclassical mansion is an architectural showpiece and important legacy of Bangkok's historical and cultural heritage.
 Built in 1899, it was commissioned, designed and constructed by the Italian architect, Mario Tamagno, designer of the Ananta Samakhom Throne Hall, Neilson Hays Library and Hua Lamphong Railway Station.
 The white house with green eaves on Nakhon Sawan Road, replete with imported white Italian marble, teak floors, delicate stucco designs and intricate patterns on the beams, arches and vents, reflects the Italian architect's style and the European influences of the time.

-Chaophraya Thammasakmontri's house, now owned by his descendants, reopened in 2019 as a cultural & civic hub.
+Chao Phraya Thammasakmontri's house, now owned by his descendants, reopened in 2019 as a cultural & civic hub.
 Renamed "Bangkok 1899," both the house and its gardens opened to the public in February 2019 to promote the arts, cultural exhibitions and the arts in education, with a focus on sustainability.
-By reopening the house to the public as a cultural & civic hub, Bangkok 1899 commemorates the life and work of Chaophraya Thammasakmontri, and continues his idea of using education as a means of social, national, cultural and individual development.
+By reopening the house to the public as a cultural & civic hub, Bangkok 1899 commemorates the life and work of Chao Phraya Thammasakmontri, and continues his idea of using education as a means of social, national, cultural and individual development.
 Creative Migration, a non-profit international arts organization based in Los Angeles and Bangkok, established Bangkok 1899 (and spearheaded the restoration) in partnership with Na Projects.
 Founding support was provided by The Rockefeller Foundation and Ford Philanthropy.

 Death

-Chaophraya Thammasakmontri died from a heart attack on February 1, 1943, at his house in Nakhon Sawan Road, Bangkok.
+Chao Phraya Thammasakmontri died from a heart attack on February 1, 1943, at his house in Nakhon Sawan Road, Bangkok.
 He was 67.